QDEC Lab Group

 Sadie J. Ryan, PhD

-Associate Professor, Medical Geography
+Professor, Medical Geography

-UF Term Professor
+UF Research Foundation Professor

 Co-Director, Florida Climate Institute